Zeta Phi Beta: Beginnings

-In the spring of 1919, during a stroll on the campus of Howard University, Charles Robert Samuel Taylor, member of Phi Beta Sigma Fraternity, shared with Arizona Cleaver his idea for a new sisterhood; a sister organization to his fraternity.
-Arizona presented this idea to Pearl Anna Neal, Myrtle Tyler, Viola Tyler, and Fannie Pettie, and a new sisterhood was formed.
+In the spring of 1919, during a stroll on the campus of Howard University, Charles Robert Samuel Taylor, member of Phi Beta Sigma fraternity, told Arizona Cleaver his idea for a new sisterhood; a sister organization to his fraternity.
+Cleaver presented this idea to Pearl Anna Neal, Myrtle Tyler, Viola Tyler, and Fannie Pettie, and a new sisterhood was formed.

-Arizona Cleaver sought permission from the Howard University administration to establish a new campus sorority.
-That permission was granted, and on January 16, 1920, the first official meeting was held.
-The five coeds chose the name Zeta Phi Beta.
+Cleaver secured permission from the Howard University administration to establish a campus sorority.
+On January 16, 1920, the sorority's first official meeting was held.
+The five students chose the name Zeta Phi Beta.
 Phi Beta was taken from Phi Beta Sigma to "seal and signify the relationship between the two organizations".

-The newly established Zeta Phi Beta Sorority was given a formal introduction at Whitelaw Hotel by Phi Beta Sigma members Charles Robert Samuel Taylor and A. Langston Taylor.
+The newly established Zeta Phi Beta Sorority was given a formal introduction at Whitelaw Hotel by Phi Beta Sigma members Taylor and A. Langston Taylor.
 The two Sigma brothers had been a source of advice and encouragement during the establishment of the sorority and throughout its early days.

 Alpha Kappa Alpha and Delta Sigma Theta sororities held a "Welcome to Campus" reception in the assembly room in Miner Hall, in honor of the new sorority.
 Later that year, in December 1920, the sorority held the first boule (convention) with members of Phi Beta Sigma at Howard University.
-The Archon, the sorority's official magazine was established shortly afterwards.
+The Archon, the sorority's official magazine was established shortly afterward.
 Later Boules were held in many locations across the United States.

-Zeta Phi Beta was first incorporated on March 30, 1923 in Washington, D.C. by sorority members Myrtle Tyler, Gladys Warrington, Joanna Houston, Josephine Johnson and O. Goldia Smith.
+Zeta Phi Beta was first incorporated on March 30, 1923, in Washington, D.C. by sorority members Myrtle Tyler, Gladys Warrington, Joanna Houston, Josephine Johnson, and O. Goldia Smith.
 The sorority was incorporated by the state of Illinois in 1939.

-In 1923, the first chapter of any black sorority to organize a collegiate chapter in Texas, Theta chapter, was established at Wiley College.

-In 1959, Zeta Phi Beta purchased its current headquarters, located at 1734 New Hampshire Avenue NW on Dupont Circle in Washington, DC.

-The "Five Pearls"
+Five Pearls

 The Founders of Zeta Phi Beta were five collegiate students of Howard University.
 They are known to the members of the sorority as "The Five Pearls".